thoroo/quick-fetch/README.md

 - **Previous Page**: Key to move to the previous page.

 ### Instructions
+New from 0.3.0, now you write down instructions in a codebook (json5 format) in which it takes stepwise actions depending on if you are fetching a file directly (current page) or indirectly (jump over to a page).

 The keys of the instructions are as follows:
 - `output - Path`: Sets the output directory for the file